Mahiuddin-Noyon/Quote-App/README.md

 ### Login Details
     -   Login Id : mahiuddin.noyon@gmail.com
     -   Password : 123412345
+    - Alternetively you can register as a new user with your own email and password
 ## Security Vulnerabilities

 If you discovered any issue to visite qutes then don't hasited to email me at mahiuddin.noyon@gmail.com